MicroPhase/fpga-docs/source/CARRIER_BOARD/PE100/PE100-Reference_Manual.md

 - **Transceiver**: Provides one channel for data transmission up to 6.52 Gbps.
 - **SMBUS (I2C)**: 3.3V signal for module management.
 - **Control signals**: Includes status control.
-- **Reference clock**: A 125 MHz differential clock from the baseboard.
+- **Reference clock**: A 125 MHz differential clock from the carrier board.

 Diagram of connecting the core board and SFP.

 ![](./PE100-Reference_Manual.assets/SFP.png)

-The physical diagram of the SFP interface on the baseboard is shown below.
+The physical diagram of the SFP interface on the carrier board is shown below.

 <img src="./PE100-Reference_Manual.assets/SFP_R.png" style="zoom:50%;" />